APLMOOC/APLMOOC/docs/course/ch7/part3.md

-# Execute and format
+# Branching and looping

 !!! abstract "This part will cover"

-    - Execute
+    - The branch operator
+    - If, else if, else
-    - Format
+    - For, while

 ---